ChristopherCarver/Guides/ServiceNow/CSDM - Practical Guide.md

 ### Application Services

 **Application Services** are not related to software applications.
 (Take a moment to let that sink in.)
 Remember that the CSDM is an evolving and ever maturing framework introduced by ServiceNow.
 While the term Application Service may not accurately convey its intended meaning, the underlying definition is correct.
-When ServiceNow chose the term application, they meant it in the academic sense of "to apply."
+When ServiceNow chose the term application, the means was more inline to the academic sense of "to apply."
 One of the early authors of the CSDM expressed regret over not naming it "System Services," but I believe that would not have been a better choice.

 Instead of thinking of Application Services as software applications, consider Application Services as Deployed Services (though I will not use this term officially, it helps illustrate the concept).
 Application Services represent the deployments (or instances) of a solution within the organization.
 Another way to view them is as actualizations, meaning what is real in practice.